Talent-Index/Certificate-Issuance-System/README.md

+# Certificate Issuance System.

+Certificate Issuance System is a decentralized application (dApp) that uses smart contracts on a blockchain (like Avalanche) to issue, verify, and revoke certificates securely.

+# Features
+1. Issue Certificates
+Functionality: The contract owner (issuer) creates a certificate for a recipient.
+How It Works:
+A unique Certificate ID is assigned.
+The recipient’s name, course, and issue date are stored.
+An event log is generated for tracking.

+2. Verify certificate.
+Functionality: Anyone can check if a certificate is valid.
+How It Works:
+The blockchain stores certificate data.
+A function retrieves the details using the certificate ID.

+3. Revoke certificate.
+Functionality: The issuer can revoke a certificate if needed.
+How It Works:
+The smart contract updates the certificate status to false.
+Revoked certificates can no longer be verified as valid.

+# Tech Stack Used

+​Language:
+Solidity, JavaScript

+​Framework:
+Avalanche, React, Node.js, Firebase

+​Tools:
+Truffle, Hardhat

 # My Next.js App

 This project is a full-stack application consisting of a frontend built with Next.js and a backend server.